 See Schedule B s.
 3.4 for information regarding permitted small appliances.
+Barbecues are not permitted in the Residence Complex.

 Residents must be in attendance at all times while preparing food in/on any cooking appliance, including microwaves, toasters, stoves et cetera.